- Joined

 - System Preferences/Sound/Input

-- For Clover, compress EFI/Clover, exclude the themes folder.
+- For Clover, compress EFI/Clover, and exclude the themes folder.

 - For OpenCore, compress EFI/OC.